Battle of El Quilo: Background

 By January 1814, Royalist forces had received reinforcements from the Viceroy of Peru and had taken the Patriot stronghold of Talca in March.
 This had split the line of communication between the two main Patriot armies, led by Bernardo O'Higgins and Juan Mackenna respectively.
-Gabino Gaínza, the Royalist commander, sent Manuel Barañao with a vanguard of troops, some 400 strong, across the Itata river to prevent O'Higgins from reuniting his army with Mackenna's, resulting in the battle of el Quilo.
+Gabino Gaínza, the Royalist commander, sent Manuel Barañao with a vanguard of troops, some 400 strong, across the Itata river to prevent O'Higgins from reuniting his army with Mackenna's, resulting in the Battle of El Quilo.

-The battle
+Battle

 Barañao's force comprised around 400 men and had been placed in defensive positions on the south side of the Itata river, supported by the main body of Gaínza's men on the other side.
 O' Higgins instead immediately launched an attack without pausing to assess the situation, relying on his larger force and aggression.
 Barañao's men did not receive reinforcements from Gaínza during the battle and were forced to retreat from their positions.